 The UK is an important actor on the extractive industry scene.
 The London Stock Exchange covers 14% of the world’s extractive capital – over £1 trillion worth of extractive industry revenue.
 This is almost 60% of the total amount of extractive industry capital on EU markets.
 The UK is also home to many of the world’s large extractive companies such as BP, Royal Dutch Shell, Rio Tinto and Anglo American.

-The PWYP UK coalition has engaged with UK and European Union policy makers, politicians and other stakeholders to raise awareness of the need for mandatory reporting rules for oil, gas and mining companies.
-The EU reached agreement on its Accounting Directive’s country-by-country and project-by-project extractive industry transparency rules in April 2013.
-The UK campaign is now focusing on clarifying the implications of the EU rules; on their early and effective implementation in the UK; on how the reported data can be made accessible and usable to improve companies’ and host governments’ accountability to citizens; and, with other PWYP coalitions and the PWYP Secretariat, on the extension of mandatory extractive industry reporting to other capital markets, as well as on increasing the use of tax and other payment data for accountability and advocacy.
+The PWYP UK coalition has engaged with UK and European Union politicians, officials, companies, investors and other stakeholders to raise awareness of the need for mandatory reporting rules for oil, gas and mining companies.
+In June 2013 the EU signed into law new extractive industry transparency requirements for EU-registered companies under the revised Accounting Directive.
+Political agreement has also been reached on the revised Transparency Directive, which will apply the same disclosure rules to EU publicly listed companies.
+The UK coalition is now engaging with the UK government to achieve early and effective transposition and implementation of the requirements in the UK and to ensure that the country- and project-level payment data published under the Directives meets Open Data principles and that UK Extractive Industries Transparency Initiative (EITI) data does the same.
+PWYP UK also works with the PWYP International Secretariat and other country coalitions on the extension of mandatory extractive industry financial reporting to other capital markets, as well as on increasing the use of tax and other payment data to hold governments and companies to account.

 m: +44 (0)7984 720103